-Trichocereus Crassiarboreus is a plant that was discovered by Friedrich Ritter in 1957.
+Trichocereus crassiarboreus is a plant that was discovered by Friedrich Ritter in 1957.
 When he found flowering specimens in 1964, he moved the species to Weberbauerocereus.
 I am not a specialist on Weberbauerocereus but I trust Ritters Experience on that ID.
-The species was later publicized by Karel Knize under the name Weberbauerocereus Crassiarboreus but his description lacked substantial information and if he wouldnt have mentioned the typus location, there wouldnt have been a chance to find that species again.
-Besides, Knize added no pics, what makes it even more problematic.
-Ritter wrote numerous interesting pieces on this plant, including a complete description.
-Nonetheless, it seems that Knize´s descripion was accepted.
-Because of that, Trichocereus Crassiaboreus is now called Weberbauerocereus Cuzcoensis.
-That also explains why Trichocereus Crassiarboreus isnt offered in most commercial seed and plant lists.
-If you are lucky, you might be able to get some labeled as Weberbauerocereus Cuzcoensis though.
+The species was later published by Karel Knize under the name Weberbauerocereus crassiarboreus but his description lacked substantial information and like the type locality, which made it impossible to have a baseline to compare against.